crytic/building-secure-contracts/program-analysis/echidna/property-creation.md

 }
 ```

-After you have write your first version of properties, run Echidna to make sure they work as expected.
-During this tutorial, we will improve them step by step, it is strongly recommended to run the fuzzer at each step, to increase the probability of detecting any potential issue.
+After you have writen your first version of properties, run Echidna to make sure they work as expected.
+During this tutorial, we will improve them step by step.
+It is strongly recommended to run the fuzzer at each step to increase the probability of detecting any potential issues.

-Perhaps you think this properties are too low level to be useful, in particular if the code has a good coverage in terms of unit tests,
+Perhaps you think these properties are too low level to be useful, particularly if the code has a good coverage in terms of unit tests.
-but you will be surpriced how often an unexpected reverts/returns uncovers a complex and severe issue.
+But you will be surprised how often an unexpected revert/return uncovers a complex and severe issue.
 Moreover, we will see how these properties can be improved to cover more complex post-conditions.

-Before continue, we will improve these properties using [try/catch](https://docs.soliditylang.org/en/v0.6.0/control-structures.html#try-catch).
-The use of a low level call force us to manually encode the data, which can be error prone (an error will cause calls to always revert).
-However, this will only works if the codebase is using solc 0.6.0 or later:
+Before we continue, we will improve these properties using [try/catch](https://docs.soliditylang.org/en/v0.6.0/control-structures.html#try-catch).
+The use of a low-level call forces us to manually encode the data, which can be error prone (an error will always cause calls to revert).
+Note, this will only work if the codebase is using solc 0.6.0 or later:

 ```solidity